bdesanctis/bamdam/README.md

-# bamdam: A post-taxonomy-classification toolkit for ancient environmental DNA capture or shotgun sequencing data
+# bamdam: A post-mapping toolkit for ancient environmental DNA capture or shotgun sequencing data

 Written by Bianca De Sanctis in July 2024.
 Please contact me with any issues, unexpected behavior, or requests!
 I want to improve this software! bddesanctis@gmail.com